faisalmemon/ios-crash-dump-analysis-book/markdown/SystemDiagnostics.md

 --|--
 `per-process-limit`|  The resident memory limit was reached.
 The limit varies depending type of the app, or app extension.
 `vm-pageshortage`| The kernel wants to give clean pages to another process but has run out of them, so killed our process.
-`vnode-limit`| The kernel has run out of vnodes (a generalisation of UNIX files) so is killing our process to free some more vnodes.
+`vnode-limit`| The kernel has run out of vnodes (a generalization of UNIX files) so is killing our process to free some more vnodes.
 `highwater`|Too much physical memory used by process.
 `fc-thrashing`| Too much random access to memory mapped files causing fragmentation/thrashing of the file cache.
 `jettisoned`|  Some other reason for the Jetsam.